 Do I need to book in advance?

 There is no need to book in advance for any of our drop-in sessions, just come along.
-You do however need to book in advance for all of our courses, workshops and retreats
+You do however need to book in advance for all of our courses and workshops

 Do I need to bring anything with me?